 On top of that they provide a multi-level marketing style affiliate program through which you can earn money by bringing other people into the scheme, but whilst this sounds lucrative it could potentially see you finding yourself on the wrong side of the law (and getting a lot more than just a slap on the wrists).

-These types of schemes are not legal, and if you are found to be promoting one then essentially you would be pretty much as liable as the actual owner of the company when it comes to collapsing.
+These types of schemes are not legal, and if you are found to be promoting one then essentially you would be pretty much as liable as the actual owner of the company when it comes to collapse.

 At the moment it’s getting promoted by a guy who was previously promoting something called The Advert Platform which was also a massive revenue share scam that works similar to this one.

-So basically it is just all round bad news – and not to mention the fact that you wouldn’t really want to get the blame for bringing friends & family into a scheme that could potentially see them losing money.
+So basically it is just all-round bad news – and not to mention the fact that you wouldn’t really want to get the blame for bringing friends & family into a scheme that could potentially see them losing money.

-My Verdict – Is Bitpetite a Scam?
+Is Bitpetite a Scam?

 Yes, it appears to me that Bitpetite is a flat-out scam looking to take advantage of people who are new to cryptocurrency investing, desperate for cash or looking for an easy way to make money.

-The website has been designed in a way that makes the company appear to be professional but in reality it’s just a scam that’s been well dressed up by some creative designers – don’t fall for it.
+The website has been designed in a way that makes the company appear to be professional but in reality, it’s just a scam that’s been well dressed up by some creative designers – don’t fall for it.

-Whilst you could potentially make some money through Bitpetite essentially the risk is far greater than the reward & it’s just not worth it – most people who get involved in these kind of things end up losing their money… I’ve seen it time & time before.
+Whilst you could potentially make some money through Bitpetite essentially the risk is far greater than the reward & it’s just not worth it – most people who get involved in these kinds of things end up losing their money… I’ve seen it time & time before.

-A lot of people are starting to get interested in cryptocurrency because of all it’s recent publicity & unfortunately as a result a lot of these cryptocurrency scams are starting to surface looking to take advantage of people by promising easier, quicker riches.
+A lot of people are starting to get interested in cryptocurrency because of all it’s recent publicity & unfortunately, as a result, a lot of these cryptocurrency scams are starting to surface looking to take advantage of people by promising easier, quicker riches.

 It’s all just a ploy & what you have to remember is that ultimately these schemes are launched with one intention only – to make the creators rich at other peoples (aka your) expense.